We’re here for Highland!

 Housing in Highland includes rentals, condos and single family homes dating from the 1920’s and 30’s as well as more contemporary residences.
 In addition, there many houses of worship, public and private schools, both a recreation and aquatics center, library and golf course within reach from all parts of the neighborhood.
 We are also home to Circus Juventas and the historic Highland Water Tower.
 Highland is also fortunate to have access to public transit via multiple routes that connect to all areas of both Minneapolis and Saint Paul.

 The Highland District Council is a volunteer driven organization with residents contributing to our success in many different ways.
 From serving on our board or a committee, assisting with an event we sponsor to attending a committee or board meeting you are helping Highland be a great neighborhood.
 If you are interested in learning more about the District Council and how you can get involved contact us at firstname.lastname@example.org or at 651-695-4005.
+What does an HDC Board member do?
 We can’t do it without you!

 Board and committee meetings are open to the community.
 If you have a specific concern that you would like to have addressed, please contact the Highland District Council office.